Chico Xavier: First works

-Coverage on the O Cruzeiro magazine
+O Cruzeiro report

 In 1944, journalist David Nasser and photographer Jean Manzon went to Pedro Leopoldo to write a report on Xavier for the Rio de Janeiro-based magazine O Cruzeiro, that Xavier's followers deem to have shown him in an unflattering light.
 At first, they tried to reach Xavier at the Fazenda Modelo, the State-run farm where he was employed as a typist for most of his life, but the farm's director denied them access, saying that Xavier was tired and needed rest.
 According to the report, they met with Xavier, never telling him for whom they were working, as he returned from the farm accompanied by a gentleman from Rio who would come to spend weeks at a time with Xavier.
 The man described Xavier as "[...] a cultured lad.
 He discusses many subjects, reads a little English and French." and as "a voracious reader" who would have gone through a copy of Man, the Unknown given to him in under five hours.
 Photos in the story show Xavier's home library with piles of books, with him reading and taking notes.

-Xavier's followers claim that Nasser and Manzon, at the time, had given fake names in order to test Xavier's powers.
-Decades later, in an interview in 1980, Nasser said that one night, "Manzon called me and said, 'Have you seen the book that Chico Xavier gave to us?'.
+Xavier's followers claim that Nasser and Manzon gave fake names in order to test Xavier's powers.
+In an interview in 1980, Nasser said that one night, "Manzon called me and said, 'Have you seen the book that Chico Xavier gave to us?'.
 I said no. 'Well, take a look,' he said.
 I was in my library, I picked up the book and written there was this: 'To my brother David Nasser, from Emmanuel'.
 He had made a similar dedication to Manzon.
 It is things like that make me very afraid to get involved in Spiritism issues."